Tonypool147/Movies/README.md

 The datastore for the app is a SQL database - which can be created by restoring the sql backup file MoviesDB.bak It was transalated from the csv file provided by the dataset at: https://www.kaggle.com/datasets/disham993/9000-movies-dataset
+*** You will need to update the database connection string in the JSON launch file in the project  to suit your own location after restore *****

 The API uses Entity Framework for mapping the underlaying data to the application Entities